mustardamus/generator-grail/server/templates/README.md

 `STDOUT`.
 It will watch the `./server` directory for any file changes and restarts the server.

-You'd still need to reload the browser manually tho.
-TODO: Check how to plug in BrowserSync.
+You'd still need to reload the browser manually.
+Unfortunately I haven't found a reliable solution for this yet.

 ### [Lodash](https://lodash.com/docs)